| |

 Free vs. Paid Plans

 Dashlane has a free version that you can use on one device.
 However, I pay a small annual fee for an upgraded Premium version that allows me to access my account on multiple devices, store unlimited passwords, and share an account with others in my family.
 I think the paid plan is worth the cost if it’s in your budget.
+That I paid for the additional services indicates just how much I appreciate the ease it brings to my life.

 If you have an iron-clad memory that remembers all your various passwords across the web, Dashlane might not be for you.
 To say I’m impressed is an understatement.